-APPLICATION DEADLINE: August 1, 2018 or until a suitable candidate is identified.
+APPLICATION DEADLINE: March 20, 2019 or until a suitable applicant is located.

-APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or in Workday for internal applicants) by attaching cover letter with resume, university transcripts, and two letters of recommendation.
-Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching the reference letters online, they may be sent directly to:
+APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching cover letter along with current resume, transcripts, and three letters of recommendation.
+Paper, faxed or emailed application materials will not be accepted, except that in lieu of attaching the recommendation letters online, they may be sent directly to:

 Louisiana State University Agricultural Center